Is the Observable Universe Consistent with the Cosmological Principle?: Early Universe FLRW anomalies

 where $\frac{\Delta T}{T}|_{\textrm{iso}}$ and $\frac{\Delta T}{T}|_{\textrm{mod}}$ are the isotropic and modulated CMB temperature fluctuations, respectively, along a direction ${\bf \hat{n}}$ on the sky.
-The parameter $\alpha$ keeps track of the amplitude of the dipole modulation and ${\bf \hat{p}}$ is the direction that maximizes the dipole.
-Note, as stressed earlier, this represents a particularly simple model, whereas the extent of the directional anomalies are more widespread than a dipole, which is evident from their observation over extended multipole ranges.
-Nevertheless, there is still information in this simplified approach and it can be expected to describe the low-$\ell$ regime.
-Note also that while the dipole modulation model assumes $\alpha$ is a constant, this is unlikely to be the case as variations of $\alpha$ with $\ell$ have been reported \cite{bib:Hanson2009, bib:Bennett2011, bib:Quartin2015}.
+The parameter $\alpha$ keeps track of the amplitude of the dipole modulation and ${\bf \hat{p}}$ is the direction of the modulating dipole field.
+This represents a particularly simple model to explain the hemispherical power asymmetry.
+Nevertheless, this simplified approach sufficiently explains the observed asymmetry in the low-$\ell$ regime, as higher order modulation effects were found to be insignificant \cite{bib:Planck2013,bib:Akrami2014}.
+We also note that while the dipole modulation model of (\ref{eq:dipole}) assumes $\alpha$ to be a constant, this is unlikely to be the case as variations of $\alpha$ with $\ell$ have been reported \cite{bib:Lew2008, bib:Hanson2009, bib:Bennett2011, bib:Pranati2013, bib:Quartin2015, bib:Aiola2015}.

-The first studies of this model using WMAP data concluded that the model consisting of an isotropic CMB sky modulated by a dipole field give a substantially better fit to observations than a purely isotropic model \cite{bib:Eriksen2007,bib:Hoftuft2009}.
-Despite the simplicity of the model (\ref{eq:dipole}), it was found that the preferred axis was $(l,b) = (225^\circ, -27^\circ)$ with three-year WMAP data \cite{bib:Eriksen2007} and $(l, b) = (224^\circ, -22^\circ)$ with five-year WMAP data \cite{bib:Hoftuft2009}, in good agreement with earlier complementary results \cite{bib:Eriksen2003, bib:Hansen2004}.
+The first studies of this model using WMAP data concluded that the model consisting of an isotropic CMB sky modulated by a dipole field gives a substantially better fit to observations than a purely isotropic model \cite{bib:Eriksen2007,bib:Hoftuft2009}.
+Despite the simplicity of the model given by (\ref{eq:dipole}), the preferred axis was found tobe $(l,b) = (225^\circ, -27^\circ)$ in three-year WMAP data \cite{bib:Eriksen2007} and $(l, b) = (224^\circ, -22^\circ)$ when using five-year WMAP data \cite{bib:Hoftuft2009}, in good agreement with earlier results from \cite{bib:Eriksen2003, bib:Hansen2004}.
 In particular, \cite{bib:Hoftuft2009} extended the multipole range from $\ell_{\textrm{max}} = 40$ to $\ell_{\textrm{max}} = 64$, finding that the significance of non-zero $\alpha$ increased from $2.8 \, \sigma$ to $3.3 \, \sigma$.
-In 2013 ~\cite{bib:Planck2013} and 2015 \cite{bib:Planck2016} Planck revisited these analyses, noting that results were consistent with \cite{bib:Eriksen2007}.
+In \cite{bib:Planck2013} and \cite{bib:Planck2016}, the Planck collaboration revisited these claims of hemispherical power asymmetry, noting that their findings also lead to the same conclusion.
 It was observed that the significance levels for the amplitude $\alpha$ compared to $\Lambda$CDM simulations varied with smoothing scale and the $5^\circ$ scale showed the highest significance ($\sim 3.5 \, \sigma$).